-Lead: ¥ 3
+Lead: ♥ 3

-West opens 1NT (13 points and a 4·3·3·3 pattern).
-East, holding 13 points and a decent suit, raises that to 3NT without stopping to admire the view.
+West opens 1NT in fourth seat (16 points and a 4·3·3·3 pattern).
+East, holding 10 points and a decent suit, raises that to 3NT without stopping to admire the view.

 Our partner leads a low Heart against 3NT, which we must assume to be from his longest suit.
 Holding a broken suit he leads the fourth-highest card; had he held a sequence (such as VJ 10 9 and others) he would have led the top card.